 8 Healthy Foods Containing High Probiotics

 Probiotic supplements are known to improve bowel performance and increase our mood.
 However, do we really need it?
-Reporting from the menshealth page, probiotics are basically "good" bacteria that live in our intestines.
+Probiotics are basically "good" bacteria that live in our intestines.

 Pasha Kashyapombinasi, an assistant professor of medicine at Mayo Clinic, said that the combination of probiotic foods and fiber-rich foods can help keep our health.
 In addition, probiotic foods are a better choice than supplements, which may contain only a few probiotics without having the function as mentioned.
 "There is no supplement that is controlled, so anyone can put anything into it," he said.